-The first LIFX light hit the market in 2012.
-The newly introduced smart light was the first multi-colored WiFi-capable LED light that could be controlled through a smart device.
+The first LIFX light smart bulb hit the market in 2012.
+The newly introduced smart hue bulb was the first multi-colored WiFi-capable LED light that could be controlled through a smart device.
 Each LIFX light is designed to last over 20 years.
 The company’s flexible lights are ideal for home or office use.

 Bottom Line Up Front: I much prefer the LIFX bulb available here because it is more reliable, versatile and cost effective than the Hue in my experience.
 The Hue isn’t a bad option, it’s just not as well rounded as the LIFX.

-Examples of what you can do with the Philips Hue include program your lights for simpler home automation, control your lights from anywhere, and configure the lights just the way you prefer.
+Examples of what you can do with the Philips Hue bulb includes program your lights for simpler home automation, control your lights from anywhere, and configure the lights just the way you prefer.

 Depending on the specific light, you can also program your lights for effortless home automation and even sync the lighting with your favorite music.
 Here’s a closer look at what each light has to offer in this Philips Hue vs LIFX comparison: